Aleksaier/mesto/README.md

 - We used _functions_ to make the buttons work.
 - The Document Object Model (DOM) was used to interact with the page.

-Now you can change the profile data and save it.
+- You can change the profile data and save it.
+- Moreover, you can add a new card with the title.

+- The posibility to delete a card is also added.
+- You can mark the pictures you like.
+- All popups open and close smoothly.

 Please, follow the link: https://aleksaier.github.io/mesto/